polkadot-developers/polkadot-docs/infrastructure/general/setup-secure-wss.md

 <!-- TODO: link relevant guides (bootnode, rpc) -->

-## Secure a WS Port
+## Secure a WebSocket Port

 A non-secure WS port can be converted to a secure WSS port by placing it behind an SSL-enabled proxy.
 This can be used to secure a bootnode or secure a RPC server.
-The SSL-enabled apache2/nginx/other proxy server redirects requests to the internal WebSocket and converts it to a secure (WSS) connection.
+The SSL-enabled apache2/nginx/other proxy server redirects requests to the internal websocket and converts it to a secure (WSS) connection.
 For this, you will need an SSL certificate for which you can use a service like LetsEncrypt or self-signing.

 ### Obtaining an SSL Certificate